Dawn-o/my-ticket-app/README.md

 ## 💻 Tech Stack
 - **Flutter**: Cross-platform development.
 - **Dart**: Programming language for Flutter.
-- **sqflite**: Local storage for managing event data and bookings (Firebase is not used in this project).
+- **sqflite**: Local storage for managing event data and bookings.

+## Why Not Firebase?
+Initially, the app was intended to use Firebase, especially to handle payment via photo proof of bank transfer.
+However, due to time constraints in learning Firebase, the scope was simplified to focus on ticket booking only, with data stored locally using **sqflite**.

 Experience the magic of BJBFest with an app designed to make ticket booking simple and fun!